You’re 24 weeks pregnant!

-A Cochrane review showed while treatment improves health outcomes, screening doesn’t change outcomes.
+As a Cochrane review showed, although treatment improves health outcomes, screening doesn’t change outcomes.

 Diagnosed With Gestational Diabetes?

-It’s important to research everything before making a decision.
+It’s important to research everything before you make a decision.

-As you will see, there are more to things than may first appear.
+As you will see, there is more involved than might first appear.

 If you’re diagnosed with gestational diabetes, your care provider is likely to restrict your birth options.

 For example, you could be denied access to a low-risk birth setting (e.g. birth centre), labouring in a bath or labouring without constant monitoring.

-Your care provider may suggest an induction of labour, if you haven’t gone into labour by a certain time.
+Your care provider might suggest an induction of labour, if you haven’t gone into labour by a certain time.

 An induction increases the risk of other interventions, including c-section.

 For more information, read Henci Goer’s research on gestational diabetes, which is well referenced.

 The best way to avoid a diagnosis of gestational diabetes is to have a healthy lifestyle and good quality sleep.

 Recent research uncovered cases of gestational diabetes could be reduced by 83% if, before women fell pregnant, they: